Summary

 Why it's a problem: Shortens the lever and reduces lower trap demand.
 The exercise becomes a partial row instead of a scapular lift.

 The fix: Think "arms like steel rods."
-If you cannot lift with straight arms, you are either fatigued or trying too hard — lower the reps and reset.
+If you can't lift with straight arms, you're either fatigued or trying too hard.
+Lower the reps and reset.

 Hyperextending the Lower Back